1200 - Pay and Compensation

 3.3.9.
 Attendance: All non-exempt employees must regard coming to work on time, working their shift as scheduled, and leaving at the scheduled time as essential functions of their position.
 Each work location will have a time clock for use of non-exempt employees.
 Time clocks are used to record the official time for employee compensation.

-- Use your employee ID number at the time clock should you forget, lose or otherwise not have your employee identification card available when you swipe in or out.
-If you are unable to record your swipe in or out you must notify your immediate principal or designee within 24 hours.
+• Use your employee ID number at the time clock should you forget, lose or otherwise not have your employee identification card available when you swipe in or out.
+If you are unable to record your swipe in or out you must notify your immediate administrator / supervisor or designee within 24 hours.

-184.108.40.206.
-Failure to swipe in or out or failure to notify your immediate principal or designee may result in disciplinary action.
+126.96.36.199.
+Failure to swipe in or out or failure to notify your immediate administrator / supervisor or designee may result in disciplinary action.
 Continuous failure to swipe in or out, even if the immediate supervisor is notified, may be considered abuse of these procedures and will result in disciplinary action up to and including discharge.

 3.4.
 Pay for Certified Employees: